What's an ISO Symbol? How does it affect the automobile insurance premium for an individual car?

 Why is it that two different vehicles with similar MSRPs can have different Personal Auto Physical Damage Rating Symbols?
 Why is it that two vehicles with different MSRPs have similar or identical Personal Auto Physical Damage Rating Symbols?

 When developing the Symbol for a vehicle of a particular model and year, ISO starts with a Symbol based on the manufacturer's suggested retail price.
 We call that the price-new Symbol.
 We then adjust the price-new Symbol to reflect differences in the claim frequency and/or severity.
 There may be many possible causes for such differences.
-For example:

 - Some vehicles are more attractive to thieves than others.

 - Some vehicles are involved in more collisions than others.

 - Some vehicles are more expensive to repair than others.
 (Since most collision claims result in repair rather than total replacement, repair cost may be a bigger factor in overall losses than the cost of the vehicle.)